-If the answer to any of these questions is "yes", you may be faced with an actual or perceived conflict of interests, in which case you
+If the answer to any of these questions is "yes", you may be faced with an actual or perceived conflict of interests, in which case you should immediately seek advice by reporting it to your line manager.

 Q. You manage the advertising budget for a record label.
 This year, you are planning to use a significant portion of this budget to purchase services from an Internet search engine provider.
 You and your spouse both hold shares in this company.